 Venafro is the city of Pontius Pilate.
-In fact, after returning back to his villa in Venafro from Judea, Pilate started to diffuse Christianity, right in his home.
+In fact, after returning back to his villa in Venafro from Judea, Pilate must have recounted the events that took place in Jerusalem, right in his home.
 This ancient place, a.k.a.
-Villa Pilato, is still open to public, with its ancient floor mosaic representing the Star of David, symbol of Judea.
-After all, Pilate was Samnite, and Roman procurator at the time of Christ.
-Furthermore, the villa shows the archetype of all modern churches, including the altar at the center, between two vestibules (ab-sides.)
+Villa Pilato, is still visible today, with its ancient floor mosaic representing the Star of David, symbol of Judea.
+After all, Pilate might have been Samnite, and Roman procurator at the time of Christ.
+Furthermore, his neighbors' villa, most likely belonging to Agrippa and Julia, emperor Octavian Augustus only daughter, shows the archetype of all modern churches, including the altar at the center, between two vestibules (ab-sides.)
 It is also possible to do some trekking along the slopes of Mount Holy Cross, where Pontius used to walk, among centuries old olive trees, reminding of the Gethsemane in Israel.

 I will tell you stories of legends past and the religious influences that have made this city the way it is today.

-The tour includes, Mount Holy Cross, also praised by Ovid for its olive trees, the author of Ars Amatoria, or the Art of Love.
-Venafro's National Archeological Museum, where it is possible to see a magnificent and intact Roman version of the original statue of the Venus, or Aphrodite of Milos, by sculptor Praxiteles, permanently displayed at the Louvre Museum in Paris.
-A tour of the Cathedral, churches, amphitheater, and the Lombard-Norman Castle, displaying some Nottingham alabasters representing the Crucifixion and the Holy Grail.
+The tour includes Mount Holy Cross, also praised by Ovid for its olive trees, and Venafro's National Archeological Museum, where it is possible to see a magnificent and intact Roman version of the original statue of the Venus, or Aphrodite of Milos, by sculptor Praxiteles, permanently displayed at the Louvre Museum in Paris.
+A tour of the ancient Roman theater, amphitheater, and the Lombard-Norman Castle, displaying some Nottingham alabasters representing the Crucifixion and the Holy Grail may also be possible.